How To Access Historical Dallas City Directories Online

 Pages from the 1905 street guide:

 One bit of warning: many of the scanned directories that are online are only partial directories — and some years are missing altogether.
 The directories from the early 1940s, for instance, are a big headache: some have only 20 pages scanned — one wonders why they even bothered.
 Inevitably, the pages you need (and need badly) are ones that are not available to you, and you will, verily, let fly words your mother would not approve of.
 Sometimes you can get around the missing data by jumping to the street guide section or the business listings to see if useful info can be found there, but sometimes you are just going to be completely out of luck.
 This is when a trip to the Dallas Public Library (or possibly just a polite email to an ever-helpful librarian) will help you fill in the blanks, connect the dots, and get that swearing under control.
 I think they have a complete — or near-complete — set of city directories, either in hard-copy form or on microfilm.
 (UPDATE: Many of the incomplete directories mentioned above — issued between 1936 and 1943 — are available fully-scanned, for FREE, at the Portal to Texas History.
 See link at bottom of post.)

 You will find so much useful information in these directories that your head will spin.
 Right off your neck.
 In a good way.
 But it’s also just enormous fun to browse them and imagine what the city used to be like in, say, 1889 when that year’s list of the city’s almost 150 saloons looked like this.

 HeritageQuest is the service that provides access to scanned U.S. city directories to libraries across the country (it appears to be the same content the genealogy site Ancestry offers its members).
-This service is available free to library card holders.
+This service is available free to holders of library cards.
 If you do not live in the City of Dallas, check to see if your local library system subscribes to this HeritageQuest database.